caizongchao/nj/README.md

 nj is a build tool for c/c++ projects. nj is based on ninja build system.
-Instead of generating ninja build files, it execute ninja build dependencies on the fly.
+Instead of generating ninja build files, it executes ninja build dependencies on the fly.

 Build from source
 -----------------